A new job means new beginnings!

 You’ve got this.

 Actually, you’ve got 10 of this!
-Here are ten you can do right now to help you land the job.
+Here are ten things you can do right now to help you land the job.

 It might sound ludicrous, but when you’re hating work and desperate to get outta there, you can find yourself jumping head first into a job hunt without really knowing what you’re looking for.
 It’s easy to let the novelty and shininess of a new job distract you from what’s really important – and whether it is the right role for you.